 If you see your dog sticking its bum in the air, what does it mean?

 In most cases, it is just play bowing or showing a sign of submission, but it could also signal a deeper medical issue such as abdominal pain, gastritis, or discomfort.

 With over six years of experience as a certified veterinary technician, I’ve encountered this behavior in numerous dogs.

 My insights are backed by professional practice and a thorough review by expert veterinarians, aiming to provide you with reliable and actionable information.

 Let’s dive in.

-- Why Do Dogs Put Their Heads Down and Bums Up?
+- Why Do Dogs Put Their Head Down and Bum Up?
+7 Reasons Explained

 - When Should I Be Concerned With My Dog Sticking Its Bum in the Air?

 - Playtime Between Dogs: Signs to Watch Out for